DSCR Loan Calculator

 - Raising the property value

 You still have options if you don’t qualify for a DSCR loan based on your ratio.
-Griffin has more flexible requirements than other lenders, but if you fall below our requirements, you might qualify for another loan you can use for investing.
-For example, you can compare HELOC vs. home equity loans to determine whether your primary residence has enough built-up equity to fund your purchase.
+Griffin Funding has more flexible requirements than other lenders, but if you fall below our requirements, you might qualify for another loan you can use for investing.
+We offer a wide range of investment property loans that are available to both new and experienced real estate investors.

 How Does DSCR Differ from Other Financial Ratios?